christophergutierrez/Ask-The-Docs/README.md

 pip install -r requirements.txt
 ```
 ## Running
-Now, we must choose whether to go to the Hugging Face or the OpenAI route.
+We must choose whether to go to the Hugging Face or the OpenAI route.
 ### Hugging Face Example:
 We'll make the Hugging Face config the one to use.
 Then, ingest the data to persistent storage and ask questions related to the documents.
-The model's may take a while to load especially if they need to download the models.
+The models may take a while to load, especially if they need to download the models.
 ```
 cp config_hf.py config.py
 python ingest.py